-Healthy Athletes® is designed to help Special Olympics athletes improve their health and fitness, leading to enhanced sports experience and improved well-being.
+Healthy Athletes®is designed to help Special Olympics athletes improve their health and fitness, leading to enhanced sports experience and improved well-being.
 Special Olympics created its Healthy Athletes program in 1997 to identify and address the health disparities that people with intellectual and developmental disabilities (IDD) often experience.
-The program provides SO athletes with free health screenings, education, and referrals for follow-up care in a fun, welcoming environment that removes the barriers people with ID often encounter during a visit to a doctor, dentist, or other healthcare professional.
+The program provides Special Olympics athletes with free health screenings, education, and referrals for follow-up care in a fun, welcoming environment that removes the barriers people with IDD often encounter during a visit to a doctor, dentist, or other healthcare professionals.
 The Healthy Athletes program is dedicated to changing the way health systems interact with people with intellectual disabilities.
-Healthy Athletes is not only a program for other athletes but, through training and hands-on experience at screenings, it is a program for health care students and professionals to increase knowledge of best practices in caring for people with ID.
+Healthy Athletes is not only a program for other athletes but, through training and hands-on experience at screenings, it is a program for healthcare students and professionals to increase their knowledge of best practices in caring for people with IDD.

 Fit Feet (podiatry)